 And now our firecracker is at it again, starting her Masters in Script and Screenwriting at Falmouth University to transform her well-received playwrighting skills into the film and television arena.

-Not only is Tammany a performing artists, radio host and public speaker, but she has a humanitarian side too.
-Her calling to change the lives of orphaned and vulnerable children through the art of storytelling and educational theatre prompted her to start a Non-Profit Organisation called “Doodle Your Future” in 2016.
-As the Founder and MD, Tammany believes that we all have the power to change our own stories and in doing so change the world.
+Tammany’s need to change the world through storytelling has developed her humanitarian side too.
+Her calling to change the lives of orphaned and vulnerable children through storytelling and educational Theatre prompted her to start a Non-Profit Organisation called “Doodle Your Future” in 2016.

 Tammany has dedicated her life to the arts.
-With valuable experience in all her endeavours in theatre and performance, it is her lifelong passion to use the Arts as a springboard for positively impacting the world.
+With valuable experience in all her endeavours, it is her lifelong passion to use the Arts as a springboard for positively impacting the world.

 Tammany is a proud member of the South African Guild of Actors Association.
 (SAGA)